project-chip/matter-handbook/content/HowItWorks/Security.md

 - Crypto-flexibility to address new developments and threats

 ## Matter Privacy Principles
-Data privacy aims to protect consumers whose personal information is consumed and transacted.
-Matter embeds data privacy principles for all interactions between devices and software agents that handle personal information.
-For complete protection, additional support from the environment and infrastructure that Matter devices operate in is needed.
+Data privacy aims to protect consumers whose personal information is consumed and transacted Matter embeds data privacy principles for all interactions between devices and software agents that handle personal information.
+For complete protection, additional support from the environment and infrastructure that Matter devices operate in is needed

 ### Confidentiality & Integrity
-Matter uses the highest possible level of civilian cryptographic standards for network communications to ensure that unauthorized entities cannot easily access or tamper with data communicated between Matter devices.
+Matter uses the highest possible level of civilian cryptographic standards for network communications to ensure that unauthorized entities cannot easily access or tamper with data communicated between Matter devices

 ### Proof of identity
 Required for Matter devices with cryptographic certificates so data is shared only between known Matter entities